Lucky-Joshi/NETFLIX-CLONE/README.md

 Conclusion
 This Netflix UI/UX clone is a simple project that demonstrates fundamental web development skills, including HTML structuring, CSS styling, and basic JavaScript interactivity.
 It is a great starting point for beginners who want to learn how to replicate popular website designs.

+# Web View
+You can view the clone [by clicking here](https://lucky-joshi.github.io/NETFLIX-CLONE/)
 # Thankyou for reading.